typesense/typesense-website/docs-site/content/0.22.1/api/documents.md

 By default, Typesense returns the top 10 results (`page: 1`, `per_page: 10`).

-You'll find detailed documentation for these pagination parameters in the [Search Parameters](#search-parameters) table above.
+You'll find detailed documentation for these pagination parameters in the [Pagination Parameters](#pagination-parameters) table above.

 ### Ranking